v

 Sample wording:

-The [DATA TYPE, such as technical appendix, statistical code, or dataset] used in support of the findings of this study are included within the supplementary information file(s) accompanying this publication in the Exploratory Research and Hypothesis in Medicine.
+The [DATA TYPE, such as the technical appendix, statistical code, or dataset] used in support of the findings of this study are included within the supplementary information file(s) accompanying this publication in the Exploratory Research and Hypothesis in Medicine.

 (3) For provision upon direct request: The authors will state that the complete dataset is available upon direct request to a specified contact, which can be an individual (author or otherwise, as clearly expressed in the Statement) or professional group/agency.
 The precise contact information of that person or group/agency, usually an email address or URL, will be provided in the Statement.